Conceiva/MezzmoKodiPlugin/README.txt

    ***  Note this feature requires a Mezzmo update.
 Please contact
         Mezzmo support for the update ***

-v1.1.2.0
+v2.1.2.0

 -  Added Kodi DB nosync feature.
 Adding a category named "nosync" to a video file will keep it from being added to the Kodi database.
 -  Improved sync logging to show total number of Live Channels and nosync videos along with the overall Mezzmo / Kodi sync percentage.

-v1.1.1.9
+v2.1.1.9

 -  Added a setting to enable performance logging on playlists with 50 or more items.
 The total time to load a playlist, the playlist items per second and the Mezzmo server response time will all be logged to the Kodi logfile.
 Automatically disabled after the daily sync to avoid bloating the Kodi logfile.

-v1.1.1.8
+-  Fixed Kodi 18 style logging call introduced in version 2.0.0.0k .

+v2.1.1.8

+-  Removed remaining UTF-8 calls which could impact displaying some movie titles with nonASCII characters.
+-  Incremented database to 119 to match Kodi production release
--  Adjusted bookmark sync timer from 1 minute to every 30 seconds
+-  Adjusted nookmark sync timer from 1 minute to every 30 seconds
--  Removed unused code introduced in v1.1.1.6 .

-v1.1.1.7
+-  Added help comments to addon settings.
+Note this new Kodi 19 feature is currently only supported by the Estuary skin.
+   Eventually other skins will add support for help comments.

+v2.1.1.7

 -  Fixed bookmarks not being reset when end of file playback reached.
 -  Added bookmark delay adjustment to allow starting up to 30 seconds behind from when playback was stopped.
 -  Added saving bookmark to Mezzmo once a minute during playback

-v1.1.1.6
+v2.1.1.6 Production release

+-  Numbering aligned to Kodi 18 version.
+Production release version.
 -  Improved Kodi logging when a video is playing.
 The log will now show the movie / episode title which is playing vs. the raw uPNP file name.
 -  Removed some duplicate code used for opening the Kodi database.
 -  Added logging during daily sync when a TV episode is missing a series name in Mezzmo.
--  Fixed issue where marked playcount feature would fail on movie titles with nonASCII characters.

-v1.1.1.5
+v2.0.0.0m New Beta Release

 -  Minor performance improvement by streamlining and simplifying code
 -  Added detection for Live Channel temporary files from HDHomeRun